Archips/boot2root/Walkthrough1.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-*inet 192.168.56.1  netmask 255.255.255.0  broadcast 192.168.56.255* gives us the IP address of the virtual machine.
+*inet 192.168.56.1  netmask 255.255.255.0  broadcast 192.168.56.255* gives us the range of IP addresses that thr virtual machine could be in.

+To find the actual IP of the boot2root VM, we can do `nmap 192.168.56.1-255`.
+If will check all the IP addresses in that range until it finds one that responds.

-Now we got this, we can use **nmap** to map the network and find out which ports are open.
+Now that we have the IP, we can use **nmap** to map the network and find out which ports are open.
 Exploring the network will permit us to find potential vulnerabilities that will help us become root.

 The exact command we use is `nmap -sV <TARGET IP ADDRESS>`